gvwilson/thirdbit/src/fiction/santas/index.md

 Whatever the captain might have said in reply to that was cut off by a cry from the crow's nest.
-"Smoke, cap'n!
+"Trouble, cap'n!
-We got smoke on the horizon!
+We got smoke up over the horizon!
 North by nor'west,
-a hundred fathoms up an' headed our way!"
+a hundred fathoms high an' headed our way!"

 The humor dropped from Captain Clausbeard's face like spilled porridge.
 "Well, lad, are ye fit to fight?" he asked.